Medical and rehabilitation expenses

 If you are a worker and have had to pay for services, keep all original receipts, mark the receipts and invoices very clearly with your name and claim number and either send to WorkCover by:

 - uploading through Worker Assist

 - mail to GPO Box 2459, Brisbane Qld 4001.

-If your claim has been accepted and the costs are directly associated with the injury, we'll reimburse you directly into your nominated bank account.
+If the claim has been accepted and the costs are directly associated with the injury, we will reimburse a worker directly into the nominated bank account.